fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 The test has to ensure that a new blog is added to the list of all blogs.

-#### 5.20: bloglist end to end testing, step4
+#### 5.20: Blog List End To End Testing, step 4

 Make a test that confirms users can like a blog.

-#### 5.21: bloglist end to end testing, step5
+#### 5.21: Blog List End To End Testing, step 5

 Make a test for ensuring that the user who created a blog can delete it.

-#### 5.22: bloglist end to end testing, step6
+#### 5.22: Blog List End To End Testing, step 6

 Make a test for ensuring that only the creator can see the delete button of a blog, not anyone else.

-#### 5.23: bloglist end to end testing, step7
+#### 5.23: Blog List End To End Testing, step 7

-Make a test that checks that the blogs are ordered according to likes with the blog with the most likes being first.
+Make a test that checks that the blogs are ordered by likes, with the most liked blog being first.

 <i>This exercise is quite a bit trickier than the previous ones.</i> One solution is to add a certain class for the element which wraps the blog's content and use the [eq](https://docs.cypress.io/api/commands/eq#Syntax) method to get the blog element in a specific index:

 ```js
 cy.get('.blog').eq(0).should('contain', 'The title with the most likes')
 cy.get('.blog').eq(1).should('contain', 'The title with the second most likes')